+• The range of expected return on plan assets rate is due to actual plan assets allocation.
 Generally, expected return rates of plan assets are calculated by weighting expected anticipated returns on each category of assets with their respected weights in the asset fair value.
-For the French plan assets, the long-term return rates are 6.8% for the equities, 3.4% for the bonds and 2.6% for the cash.
+For the French plan assets, the long-term return rates are 6.8% for the equities and the 4.4% for the bonds and 2.6% for the cash.
 For the United Kingdom plan assets, the return rates are 7.6% for the equities and the 4.4% for the bonds.